elatella/website-tapatate/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+> The deployment of the built app happens automatically via [GitHub Action](https://github.com/elatella/website-tapatate/actions) once you committed and pushed your code via Git.

+## Adding New content

+The content is described in two parts:

+- The Svelte file which describes the HTML template that will be used
+- The locale files which contain the respective texts in each language

-## Adding new Depots
+## Adding New Depots

 Simply add new depots to `src/lib/depots.ts` and they will be propagated everywhere.

-## Adding new Photos
+## Adding New Photos to the Gallery

 Simply add new gallery images to `src/lib/images/gallery` with the file name format `YYYY-X.jpg` where "YYYY" is the year and "X" is the index of the image.
 Then add a description of that image to the locale files using the same index.

-## Adding new Media
+## Adding New Media to the Medias Page

 Simply add new media to `src/lib/medias.ts` and a respective description text to the locale files and they will be propagated everywhere.